Handroanthus: Uses

-Handroanthus is widely used as ornamental tree in the tropics in landscaping gardens, public squares, and boulevards due to its impressive and colorful flowering.
-Many flowers appear on still leafless stems at the end of the dry season, making the floral display more conspicuous.
+Handroanthus is widely used as an ornamental tree in the tropics in landscaping gardens, public squares, and boulevards due to its impressive and colorful flowering.
+Many flowers appear on still-leafless stems at the end of the dry season, making the floral display more conspicuous.
 Handroanthus impetiginosus, Handroanthus chrysotrichus, and Handroanthus ochraceus are well-known throughout the tropics.
 Handroanthus chrysanthus, Handroanthus guayacan, Handroanthus serratifolius, Handroanthus umbellatus, and Handroanthus vellosoi are also planted in warm climates.

 Handroanthus heptaphyllus, Handroanthus serratifolius, Handroanthus guayacan, Handroanthus chrysanthus, and Handroanthus billbergii are important timber trees of the Neotropics.
 The wood of Handroanthus billbergii is valued for carving.
 Indigenous peoples of the Amazon made hunting bows from the wood, which is the source of the common name pau d'arco, "bow stick".

 Much of the lumber from Handroanthus is exported.
 The wood is durable outdoors, where it is usually used for furniture and decking.
 It is increasingly popular as a decking material due to its insect resistance and durability.
 Handroanthus and the unrelated Guaiacum (Zygophyllaceae) produce the hardest, heaviest, and most durable wood of the American tropics.
 Dead trees of Handroanthus guayacan remain standing after they were killed by flooding of their habitat during construction of the Panama Canal.

 The wood of Handroanthus brings a high price.
 The wood of other species is sometimes fraudulently sold as Handroanthus.
 By 2007, FSC-certified ipê wood had become readily available on the market, although certificates are occasionally forged.

 Much of the ipê imported into the United States is used for decking.
 Starting in the late 1960s, importing companies targeted large boardwalk projects to sell ipê, beginning with the New York City Department of Parks and Recreation, which maintains the city's boardwalks, including along the beach of Coney Island.
 The city began using ipê around that time and has since converted the entire boardwalk—over 10 mi long—to ipê.
 The ipê lasted about 25 years, at which time (1994) the department began replacing it with new ipê.
 La Sultana, a yacht refashioned from a Soviet spy vessel, was fitted with an ipê deck during its restoration.
 In 2008-2009, Wildwood, New Jersey, rebuilt a section of its boardwalk using ipê.
 The town had pledged to use domestic black locust, but it was not available in time.